hlynch/Biometry2021/docs/Week-3-lab.md

 ```

 ```
-## [1] 0.05528532
+## [1] 0.05260715
 ```

 Note that the number of experiments I looped through (2000 in this case) is not relevant.
 It just has to be big enough that you get a sense of what the distribution of means looks like.
-Now go back and modify the code so that sample.size=10000 - how does that change the result?
+Now go back and modify the code so that sample.size=10000.

+**<span style="color: green;">Checkpoint #2: How does increasing the sample size change the result?</span>**

 On Tuesday we discussed the probability mass function for the binomial.
 While an individual flip of the coin can be thought of as a success/failure, the binomial is answering the question "How many succesess do I expect if I try n times."